muratk5n/thirdwave/en/index.md

 ---

-CH attack was likely for more US econ help.
+CH attack was likely for enticing US for econ help.
 Xiao wanted to give Vietnam a visible spanking, a country which had only six years ago managed to repel the Americans, to show that "see I'm hitting your former enemy, also containing your Cold War opposition, therefore I'm your friend".